-This is where our family decided to stay.
+This is where our family decided to stay for our first trip.
 The main reason is that it’s just steps away from the main entrance to the Park.
 Read our full LEGOLAND Hotel review.

 We liked that there was a large indoor play structure where we could hang out in the early morning before the Park opened.

-And it comes with breakfast that features a full kids buffet.
+And it comes with breakfast that features a full kids’ buffet.
 Plus you’ll get early access to the Park.
 You can check current prices/availability here.

 2. LEGOLAND CASTLE HOTEL

 This is the newest LEGOLAND hotel and it’s also located just steps from the Park entrance.
 We’ve also stayed here and it’s very similar to the original LEGOLAND Hotel.

 The LEGOLAND Castle Hotel has a large outdoor play structure where you can get some wiggles out.